Gordon Todd Skinner: Early life

 Skinner went to Cascia Hall Preparatory School, a Catholic private school.
-He excelled at math and chemistry.
-From an early age, Skinner was interested in drugs.
-At 15, he grew psilocybin mushrooms.
+He was good at math and chemistry, and in the latter, he had a great understanding of molecular structures.
+At age 15, Skinner started being obsessed with drugs.
+At 16, he started extracting psychedelic tryptamines from plants and gave them to his friends and classmates, studying their reactions.
 He often brought a tank of nitrous oxide to school, which he and his friends inhaled from.
 He also bought many books on drugs.
-Though federal agents (of the Customs and Border Protection, Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and IRS) visited his home consistently to meet with his stepfather, they either "didn't notice or didn't care" that Skinner was making drugs.
+Though federal agents (of the Customs and Border Protection, Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and IRS) frequently visited his home to meet with his stepfather, they either "didn't notice or didn't care" that Skinner was making drugs.
+His friend's father caught the two [Skinner and his friend] synthesizing DMT in Skinner's basement, and the father warned them that the practice was dangerous.